Mwale Medical and Technology City: Inaugural Marathon

 On 16 December 2023, MMTC held its inaugural marathon.
 The event's main aim was to raise funds to support low-income families to afford healthcare premiums of Social Health Insurance Fund (SHIF)/NHIF.
 The sporting event attracted both local and global elite athletes in the categories of 42 km, 21 km, 10km, 5km and 1600 meters.
 According to the marathon planners, who included former Kenya Ambassador to the US H.E.
 Elkanah Odembo, the charity event, which was also the first to be held in the 14 County Lake region economic bloc (LREB) with 16 million Kenyans, will now occur on annual basis.
 There are suggestions to improve the aspects of the event to make it the first-label marathon in the history of Kenya.

+Challenges & controversy

+Despite the local support and apparent victories against adversarial politicians, MMTC and affiliates have not been without controversy.
+Founder Julius Mwale and associated entities faced multiple legal challenges over contractual obligations and other business disputes.
+Several cases brought against Mwale have been deemed by the court to be without merit and dismissed, and in others, the plaintiffs in question were ordered to complete their contractual obligations prior to demanding payment.
+Remaining disputes appear to be ongoing, with Mwale's team appealing a few High Court of Kenya judgments against them.
+In the face of such challenges, Mwale's team has stated that they are confident of winning their ongoing appeals.

+Of particular note is a 2025 appeal by Tumaz and Tumaz Enterprises in regard to an unusual ruling in which the High Court of Kenya at Nairobi held Mwale and Tumaz and Tumaz Enterprises personally liable to Sifatronix Limited for Sh17 million of a contract that Tumaz and Tumaz Enterprises had awarded to Epic Agencies, for which Sifatronix Limited was a sub-contractor.
+There has been speculation about whether the rulings and twists in the case have been influenced by an ongoing feud between Mwale's lawyer, Nelson Havi, and the presiding judge in the case, whom Havi has accused publicly of corruption.
+The appeal is ongoing.